nec4/NHR-AI-2025/README.md

 # <<< mamba initialize <<<
 ```

 This sets your Python installation to the one that we have created everytime you open a new shell on the FAU cluster.
 We recommend that you remove these lines after the course concludes to avoid future issues with Python modules provided by FAU.
+This can be done easily by running `clean_bashrc.sh`: `bash clean_bashrc.sh`

-This can be done easily by running `clean_bashr.sh`: `bash clean_bashrc.sh`
+If you find that something has gone horribly wrong, you can start from the top after running `bash clean_envs.sh`, which will remove the two environments, as well as all dowloaded data and 3rd party software (`pytorch-hpc` and `jax-hpxc`).